roadnarrows-robotics/rnr-sdk/README.md

 RoadNarrows robotic products, sensors, and intelligent systems.

 ## Access
-Private
+Public

 ## Copyright
-&#169; 2002-2017 RoadNarrows LLC
+&#169; 2002-2018 RoadNarrows LLC

 ## License
-RoadNarrows Restricted (unless otherwise stated)
+MIT

+## Status
+In progress to convert private to public.
+But please, have at it!